1 Timothy 1 – Fighting for the Faith

 Paul, an apostle of Jesus Christ, by the commandment of God our Savior and the Lord Jesus Christ, our hope.

 a.
-Paul, an apostle of Jesus Christ: Paul, in his self-description, emphasized his credentials (apostle) and authority (by the commandment of God).
-He did this both as a personal encouragement to Timothy and so the letter could be used as a letter of reference before any erring Ephesian Christians.
+Paul, an apostle of Jesus Christ: Paul, in his self-description, emphasized his credentials (apostle) and his authority (by the commandment of God).
+He did this both as a personal encouragement to Timothy and so the letter could be used as a letter of reference before the Ephesian Christians.

 ii.
 Apparently, after his release (hoped for in Philemon 22 and Philippians 1:25-26 and 2:24), Paul returned to the city of Ephesus.
-There he discovered that during his absence Ephesus had become a storm center of false teaching (a sad fulfillment of the prediction he had made to the Ephesian elders in Acts 20:29-30).
+There he discovered that during his absence Ephesus had become a storm center of false teaching.
+This was a sad fulfillment of the prediction he made to the Ephesian elders in Acts 20:29-30.

 iii.
-Paul probably dealt with the leaders of the heresy personally, but soon found it necessary to leave for Macedonia.
+Paul probably dealt with the false teachers personally, but soon found it necessary to leave for Macedonia.
 He then left Timothy in charge of affairs at Ephesus, as his own personal representative.
-He knew that Timothy had a tough job to carry out, so he hoped that this letter would both equip and encourage him in the task.
+He knew that Timothy had a difficult job to carry out, so he hoped that this letter would both equip and encourage him in the task.

 iv.
 “The use of this official title is an indication that the Pastoral Epistles were not merely private letters, but were intended to be read to the Churches committed to the charge of Timothy.”
 (White)